 What will be open?

-Our Shop selling exhibition merchandise and other goodies will be open and can be accessed at the end of your visit.
-A selection of Grayson Perry products will also be available on arrival and online.
+Our Shop selling exhibition merchandise and other goodies will be open and can be accessed at the end of your visit and online.

 Our Cloakroom facilities will not be open.
 Please avoid bringing large bags and keep your coats with you.